Witiko/doctoral-thesis/defense.md

 This would be not only extremely time-inefficient, but also space-inefficient.
 Imagine a small corpus of 1 million documents.
-According to Heaps' law, the dictionary will contain approximately 100,000 terms, which amounts to a matrix of 1 million times 100,000 floats, which amounts to about 400GiB RAM.
+According to Heaps' law, the dictionary will contain approximately 100,000 terms, which amounts to a matrix of 1 million times 100,000 floats, which amounts to about 1TiB of memory.

 Therefore, we would need a sparse vector database.
 These are much more rare, but in sparse retrieval, we typically use inverted indices such as Apache